Editor’s Note: This page has been retired and is no longer being updated.

 6th century - Introduced to Japan.

-1100-1200 - Muslims dominate India and Buddhism's becomes a very minor religion in the country.
+1100-1200 - Muslims dominate India, and Buddhism becomes a very minor religion in the country.

 1800s - Introduced to the United States, mostly on the west coast.

-Present - Buddhism remains a minor religion in its country of origin, India, with about eight million followers, or 0.8 percent of the total Indian population.
+Present - Buddhism remains a minority religion in its country of origin, India, with about eight million followers, or 0.7% of the total Indian population.